Kavithma-Thushal/Bank-Marketing-Prediction-ML/README.md

-# 💰 Bank Marketing Prediction 💰
+# 💰 Bank Marketing Prediction - Machine Learning 💰

-This project focuses on building machine learning models using Support Vector Machine (SVM) and Logistic Regression ( LR), and deploying them on AWS ECS using a CI/CD pipeline to predict whether a client will subscribe to a term deposit as part of the course work for GDSE66 at IJSE.
+This project focuses on building machine learning models using Support Vector Machine (SVM) and Logistic Regression (LR) as part of the course work for GDSE66 at IJSE.

 ## 🛠️ Tech Stack